script3/yieldblox-docs/technical-docs/protocol/rate-contract.md

    1. The contract calculates accrued interest and adds it to the liability balance.
    2. The contact calculates all unclaimed YBX issuance associated with this liability balance.
 6. Contract adds a `createClaimableBalace` operation where the pool creates a liability balance with the target interest rate.
    1. If the user is the owner they sponsor the liability balance.
-If they are not the owner the staking pool sponsors the liability balance.
+If they are not the owner the escrow account sponsors the liability balance.
-      1. The rebalancer must pay the staking pool the necessary minimum reserve for sponsoring the liability balance.
+      1. The rebalancer must pay the escrow account the necessary minimum reserve for sponsoring the liability balance.
 7. Contract creates a `payment` operation where the distribution account pays any unclaimed YBX to the user.
 8. Contract adds all necessary Utilization Tracker operations.
 9. Turret builds transaction builder into an XDR and returns it along with a signature.